-Opt for 125kW rapid charging capability, find the right charge point, and you’ll be able to regain 199 miles of range in half an hour.
+Opt for 125kW rapid-charging capability, find the right charge point, and you’ll be able to regain 199 miles of range in half an hour, says Volkswagen.
 As standard you get 50kW charging.

-Our test car was well kitted out, with excellent seats and a full-length glass roof making the cabin feel bright and airy.
-If this car is anything to go by, the cabin surface materials are classier than the ID.3’s – a welcome development – and there are direct-access buttons for temperature, assistance and driving modes, rather than hunting for everything via touchscreen submenus.
+Our test car was well kitted out, with excellent seats and if you do order the full-length glass roof, it makes for a bright and airy interior.
+If this car is anything to go by, the cabin surface materials are classier than the ID.3’s – a welcome development – and there are direct-access buttons for temperature, assistance and driving modes, rather than hunting for everything via touchscreen sub-menus.

 What didn’t we like?
 The weird haptics on the steering wheel buttons are downright strange; car makers have already designed perfectly normal thumbwheels and switches and it feels like VW’s gadgetry team came along and ordered that haptic feedback was required for this PlayStation-generation EV.
 Jog the volume up or down and the smooth plastic buttons vibrate weirdly.
 It’s not at all intuitive.

 So, it’s not perfect, but it is a polished product that drives far better than some of the young upstarts we’re seeing in the UK EV market.
 It’s also spacious enough for family life while interior quality is fine if not outstanding.